Scheme of LRS

 - It is mandatory to have PAN number to make remittances under the Scheme.

-- The permissible capital account transactions, for which the LRS limit is allowed, are: (i) Foreign Bank Account (ii) Property (iii) Investments (iv) Setting up of Wholly Owned Subsidiary/Joint Venture (v) Rupee Loan to Relative NRIs.
+- The permissible capital account transactions, for which the LRS limit is allowed, are: (i) Foreign Bank Account (ii) Property Purchase Outside India (iii) Investments in Shares, Mutual Funds etc (iv) Setting up of Wholly Owned Subsidiary/Joint Venture (v) Rupee Loan to Relative NRIs.

 - To rationalize the current account and capital account transactions, and to facilitate ease of transactions for Resident Individuals, limit of all permitted current account transactions shall be subsumed under the overall limit of 250,000.
 Hence, resident individuals can now avail upto 250,000 USD per FY for permitted current account or capital account transaction or combination of both.
 However, for the purposes of Emigration, Medical Expenses Abroad, Studies Abroad, as per the requirement of country/medical institute/university, forex can be availed in excess of overall limit.